dlee129/DesignAndAnalysisOfAlgorithms/LinkedListInsertionSort/README.md

+**Disclaimer
+This program will only work if you used the same format used in the insertionSort_String_Data.txt file.**

 Linked List Insertion Sort Algorithm:

-Here I will describe a detailed procedure of how the Linked List Insertion Sort works as well as the algorithm it follows.

 The problem is listed as:
 Given a file contains a list of English words, your tasks is to construct a linked list (in ascending order) for the words.
 Your linked list must have a dummy node that is pointed by the listHead.

 Given files:
 LinkedListInsertionSort.java - Java Implementation
-LinkedListInsertionSort.cpp - Java Implementation
+LinkedListInsertionSort.cpp - C++ Implementation
 insertionSort_String_Data.txt - Given text file used to implement algorithm

 There are a few important concepts to know before starting to solve this problem: